-MIKE+ ST does not simulate sedimentation in basins: both non-cohesive (ST) and cohesive (AD) sediment transport continues unaffected through basins (actually, through any node in the model).
+MIKE+ ST does not simulate sedimentation in basins: both non-cohesive and cohesive fractions continues unaffected by default through basins (actually, through any node in the model).

-However, effect of basins on sediment transport (non-cohesive sediments transport only) may be emulated by defining a sediment removal efficiency in individual basins.
-This function simply removes the specified fraction of the inflowing non-cohesive (ST transport) sediments.
+However, effect of basins on sediment transport of non-cohesive fractions may be emulated by defining a sediment removal efficiency in individual basins.
+This function simply removes the specified fraction of the transport rate (named 'Settling factor') from the model.

-Cohesive sediments (AD transport) are not affected by this function.
+Cohesive sediments are not affected by this function.